scionassociation/scion.org/_pages/development.md

 ## SCION Open-Source Development

-As part of the SCION Foundation initiative, the foundation is maintaining an open source reference implementation of the SCION core protocol and its extensions.
+As part of the SCION Association initiative, the foundation is maintaining an open source reference implementation of the SCION core protocol and its extensions.
 The code follows the SCION standard defined by the foundation and is therefore compatible with other standard-compliant implementations of SCION.